googleapis/google-cloud-cpp/INSTALL.md

 # Installing google-cloud-cpp

-By default google-cloud-cpp libraries download and compile all their dependencies.
+By default google-cloud-cpp libraries download and compile all their dependencies ([see below](#required-libraries) for a complete list).
 This makes it easier for users to "take the library for a spin", and works well for users that "Live at Head", but does not work for package maintainers or users that prefer to compile their dependencies once and install them in `/usr/local/` or a similar directory.

 This document provides instructions to install the dependencies of google-cloud-cpp.